chakra-ui/panda/website/pages/docs/utilities/background.md

 />
 ```

-Background and text gradients can be connected to a design tokens.
+Background and text gradients can be connected to design tokens.
 Here's how to define a gradient token in your theme.

 ```ts
 const theme = {